nestoru/gcp-microservices-poc/README.md

 ```
 gcloud container clusters list
 ```
-- Generate a kubeconfig entry for the cluster named devops-microservices
+- Generate a kubeconfig entry to authorize kubectl to interact with the cluster named devops-microservices
 ```
 gcloud container clusters get-credentials devops-microservices --region europe-southwest1-a  --project devops-microservices
 ```